 Any kind of shrimp will work well, including frozen shrimp.
 Try to cut tiny pieces off the shrimp by feeling the grooves on its body and cutting sleeves off.
 You can also try long slivers of shrimp that hang off your hook, forcing the whiting to suck up both the bait and hook at once.

 Whiting feeds on worms, mole crabs, and other small crustacean species in the surf.
 If you can get sand fleas that are small enough to fit in their mouths, whiting will definitely take them.
 While not the best bait, it’s a great budget choice since you can dig your own bait up when you get to the beach.

 Fish Bites come in a ton of different flavors, and whiting like them all.
 Cut small triangles or squares off the strips and get them firmly onto your hook.
 Pro-tip, make sure some of the internal mesh is in your piece of bait to make sure it stays on the hook.
 Just make sure to use tiny pieces of Fish Bites and get ready to reel in the whiting.

 The best rig is a matter of personal preference when it comes to whiting.
 You can make a simple leader by tying a 1/0 hook to one end of a piece of mono, sliding a small egg sinker on, and then typing it off to a swivel.
 If you have extra pompano rigs around, swap out the hooks for smaller ones and they will work just as well.

-Whiting is an easy fish to begin targeting thanks to their widespread abundance and lack of necessary specialized gear.
-If you have any sort of fishing tackle, you have what you need to begin whiting fishing, and if you can catch enough you can put together a pretty good fish fry.
-After reading through this guide you’ll have all the knowledge you need to get started too.
+Whiting is an easy fish to begin targeting, thanks to their widespread abundance and lack of necessary specialized gear.
+If you have any fishing tackle, you have what you need to start whiting fishing, and if you can catch enough, you can put together a pretty good fish fry.
+After reading through this guide, you’ll have all the knowledge you need to get started too.